Hackdromeda/BugBrowser/PRIVACYPOLICY.md

 **By using our Alexa Skill, you hereby consent to our [Privacy Policy](PRIVACYPOLICY.md), our [License](LICENSE.md), our [Terms of Use](TERMSOFUSE.md) and agree to any applicable Terms and Conditions including those of the APIs used, Alexa, and Amazon.**

 # Personal Information
-Here is additional information to help you understand how Alexa skills work with an explanation on how we process the data as needed.
-Information adopted from [here](https://petsymposium.org/2017/papers/hotpets/amazon-alexa-skills-ecosystem-privacy.pdf).
+Here is additional information to help you understand how Alexa skills work with an explanation of how we process the data as needed.
+Information adapted from [here](https://petsymposium.org/2017/papers/hotpets/amazon-alexa-skills-ecosystem-privacy.pdf).

 ## COPPA (US)
 Children Online Privacy Protection Act